mesmo-dev/mesmo/docs/examples.md

 ## More examples

-The `examples` directory contains following run scripts which demonstrate the usage of different MESMO features.
+The `examples` directory of the repository contains the following run scripts.

 ### API examples